 New Year’s Eve Food in Japan: Toshikoshi soba

-Before we get to the explanation of the various osechi ryori dishes, we should talk about two very important Japanese New Year food traditions that happen before the osechi is eaten.
+Before we get to the explanation of the various osechi ryori dishes, we should talk about three very important Japanese New Year food and drink traditions that happen before the osechi is eaten.
 While they are not technically part of osechi, they are integral to the specific food culture of the Japanese New Year.
 The first is toshikoshi soba or “year-crossing noodles”, which is a hot bowl of soba noodles in soup.

 Toshikoshi soba (としこしそば, 年越しそば) is eaten around midnight on New Year’s Eve with various theories behind its origin.
 One of the most common is that the soba noodles are easily bitten through with your teeth and hence it’s like making a clear cut between one year and the next, leaving any regrets of the past year behind.

 Another theory is that the long and fine noodles represent a long life, while other origin stories include simple explanations like garnering strength, as well as happiness and fulfilment from slurping the delicious noodles.
 A more historical account references the fact that buckwheat flour was once used by goldsmiths to gather up leftover gold dust and hence is related to growing your fortune.
 Whichever theory you prescribe to, toshikoshi soba is an enduring part of Japan’s New Year food traditions.